red ribbon activities

 This work can also be shared with your parent community to help them be more informed and involved in supporting their kids, and it will provide them with a positive approach to discussing these difficult topics.

-Did you know, teens who consistently learn about the risks of drugs from their parents are up to 50% less likely to use drugs than those who don’t.
+Did you know, teens who consistently are up to 50% less likely to use drugs than those who don’t.

 If parents can reinforce at home these messages that the Natural High curriculum can provide students at school, then the students will feel even more supported in making healthy decisions.
 One of Natural High’s activities is to Prompt A Family Conversation.
 You may find this activity, and many more, in the Natural High Activity Library.
 Send this activity home with your students to get a conversation started.